Simply Deep: awe

 Simply Deep.
 A short reflective piece for Arise Blog with something simple yet full of possible complexities.

-Or close your eyes to notice what appears in your imagination or thoughts.
+Take a moment to close your eyes and notice what appears in your imagination.

 Awe and Wonder are one of the gifts of our minds that God connects to our physical bodies.
 He chose “walking”—a simple movement we all can do even if we are weak in our legs.
 We can be partly carried by a crutch or a friend can come alongside to help us be stable enough to walk.
 In our modern times, we have strollers, walkers, and even wheel chairs that lighten or even bear our burden of this physical movement, for those needing assistance.
 The simply deep is that we can no matter where we are “seek out the sublime” way of walking.